-This document serves as the specification for the CybOX Core Version 1.2 data model, which is one of two fundamental data models for CybOX content.
+This document serves as the specification for the CybOX Core Version 2.1.1 data model, which is one of two fundamental data models for CybOX content.

 In Section 1.1 we discuss CybOX specification documents, and in Section 1.2 we give document conventions.
 In Section 2, we give background information necessary to fully understand the Core data model, and we present the Core data model specification details in Section 3.
-References are provided in the final section.

 CybOX Specification Documents